Native and hybrid app support

 For the Descriptor identification method, you can specify an object by its ordinal.

 Each time TruClient records a WebView component, it generates an Activate WebView step.
 This step always precedes the action on the WebView object.
 However, to run an individual step or to highlight a Web object—you must first run the Activate WebView step.
-If the Activate WebView step is not in the script, you can add it from the Toolbox.
+If the Activate WebView step is not in the script, you can add it from the Steps box.

 Beginning with version 12.55, TruClient includes the AUT interface which allows you to access the AUT's document and window properties.
 For example: